uzairbcm/chronicle-android-bulk-data-downloader/README.md

 # Chronicle Android Bulk Data Downloader

 A tool for downloading Chronicle Android data in bulk.
-Not affiliated with Chronicle or GetMethodic.
+Not affiliated with Chronicle or GetMethodic, please visit them here: https://getmethodic.com/

 **Please do not lower or remove the rate limiting.**